International Bonds

 Above, you can see the implication of international fixed income to a US investor.
 These returns are hedged, resulting from the US Dollar wrecking ball.
 The Dollar is as strong as ever, a headwind to international bonds.

 US fixed income has not had a number-one result in the last ten years.
-US is 4th out of the six countries in bond returns.
+The US is 4th out of the six countries in bond returns.

 This is the Callan Table of bond returns.
 For the equity Callan Table, read this.